Introduction and scope

 The agreement applying to a work order is the agreement in place at the time the work order came into effect.

-A buyer or seller cannot vary the terms of this agreement, however the terms applying to a work order will reflect the value, risk and complexity of the services or products being delivered and may be subject to additional terms agreed between the buyer and the seller in that work order.
+A buyer or seller cannot vary the terms of this agreement, however the terms applying to a work order will reflect the value, risk and complexity of the deliverables being delivered and may be subject to additional terms agreed between the buyer and the seller in that work order.

 Work orders can only be varied by written agreement between you and the buyer.